Dexter Blackstock: Queens Park Rangers

 Gary Waddock paid a £500,000 transfer fee for Blackstock's service.
 Blackstock was given the number 32 shirt for the 2006–07 season, he was first choice striker throughout the season and played with a number of different partners, including Kevin Gallen, Paul Furlong and Marc Nygaard.
-Somewhat surprisingly however, the teenager Ray Jones was Blackstock's most regular partner as they struck up a good understanding with a combination of pace and power.
+Player Ray Jones was Blackstock's most regular partner as they combined their abilities in pace and power.

 As the season progressed so did Blackstock, and it was in the final stages of the season that his performances started to blossom.
 Throughout the campaign his work effort was fantastic, but he had displayed a worrying sign of missing one-on-one's in the early stages of his QPR career.
 These worries soon disappeared and a fantastic goal against Preston North End was the highlight of the season.
 Receiving a ball from Marc Nygaard in a left back position, Blackstock chested the ball down and volleyed it with his left foot into the top corner from 30 yards.

 Blackstock ended the campaign as club top scorer on 14 goals, one short of his personal target of 15.
 He came second in the player of the season awards, and his goal against Preston won goal of the season.

 After scoring just six in 2007–08, Blackstock returned to form in 2008–09, and by the end of January had scored 12 goals in all competitions.